Defensive stocks lead rebound in FTSE 100 | Business

 - United Kingdom

 UK's FTSE 100 rose on Friday, lifted by defensive stocks at the end of a choppy week that saw investor anxiety over hawkish central banks, weak economic readings and heightened risks of a global recession.
-The blue-chip index climbed 1.2%, with healthcare and consumer staples stocks that tend to decouple from economic cycles, rising the most.
-The domestically focussed FTSE 250 also rose 1.2%.
+The blue-chip index climbed 2.7%, with the biggest rises in healthcare and consumer staples stocks that tend to decouple from economic cycles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)